aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``service_name``
     - The name of the service
   * - ``integration_id``
-    - The ID of the integration to use to locate the source/sink table/topic
+    - The ID of the integration to use to locate the source/sink table/topic.
+The integration ID can be found with the :ref:`integration-list<avn_service_integration_list>` command
   * - ``--table-name``
     - The Flink table name
   * - ``--kafka-topic``